allamo123/laravel-grapes/README.md

 After submit the form will receive toast notification tha page creaded successfully, so select the new page throw select page input on the top bar to start modifying the page.

 #### Edit Code
-The edit code button it will open a popup modal holdin page code including html and css.
+The edit code button it will open a popup code editor modal that hold page code including html and css.
 <p align="left"><img src="./screenshots/edit_code_screenshot.png"></p>
-So you can edit the html and css code from the popup<br>
+So you can edit the html and css code from the code editor popup<br>
 Note: Html and css on the code editor merged in one page but after submit the code you can [View Code](#view-code) you will find styles and html each of them seperate.